 Potting and Repotting Red Spider Lily

 If your local winter is too cold for red spider lilies in a perennial flower bed, you can grow them in containers filled with organically rich soil.
 The containers must be very large and deep to allow for expansive root growth.
 The plants won’t bloom if the container is too small.
-Plant the bulbs right side up (pointy end) so they are just sticking up through the soil, which will encourage flowering.
-Space bulbs 8 inches apart in a container as you would in the ground.
+Plant the bulbs right side up (pointy end), so they are just sticking up through the soil, which will encourage flowering.
+Space bulbs 6 to 8 inches apart in a container as you would in the ground.

 If you live in the coldest parts of the spider lily’s growing zones (zones 6 and 7), you should add a layer of mulch around your plants during the fall for overwintering to help protect the bulbs.
 If you've planted them in containers, simply bring them indoors to protect them during the winter, just make sure that they're in an area where pets and small children can't get into them due to their toxicity.

 How to Get Red Spider Lily to Bloom

 Be patient, as it can take a year or two for this plant to mature and flower, especially when propagating new plants with small offsets that are split off from the main bulb.
 Healthy, mature bulbs will normally produce flowers from stalks that quickly shoot up from the leaf clusters in August or September.

 Provided the plants are getting enough sun, the most common reason for a red spider lily failing to bloom is because the bulbs are planted too deep.
 Try replanting them so the necks of the bulbs just barely protrude up from the ground.

 Unusually severe winters can cause these bulbs to temporarily refuse to flower.
 Provided the temperatures were not too severe, the plants normally return to a typical bloom pattern in subsequent seasons.
 However, extreme cold may permanently kill the bulbs.